Carpenter Center opens ninja training program for kids

 There is a $20 registration fee for the program.
 The fees increase as students advance in the program.

-The 4- to 7-year-old class on Tuesdays and Thursdays has a waiting list, Youl said.
+The 4- to 7-year-old class on Tuesdays and Thursdays has a waiting list, Youel said.

 So far, the program has been a hit.
-Youl said they have about 42 kids enrolled, surpassing her expectations.
+Youel said they have about 42 kids enrolled, surpassing her expectations.

-While the program officially got started in October, Youl said it has been in the works since January.
+While the program officially got started in October, Youel said it has been in the works since January.

-Directed health measures had closed gyms in March, Youl said they were able to get the necessary equipment during the shutdown for the ninja training, including the versions of the famous warped wall and floating steps, after receiving money from the City of Terrytown.
+Directed health measures had closed gyms in March, Youel said.
+They were able to get the necessary equipment during the shutdown for the ninja training, including the versions of the famous warped wall and floating steps, after receiving money from the City of Terrytown.

 They also had an anonymous donor give some gymnastic equipment in the same period.

-Otherwise, Youl said the interim period before the center could reopen was tough.
-Youl said she filled her time with TK and fell off a 6-foot ladder in April.
+Otherwise, Youel said the interim period before the center could reopen was tough.
+Youel said she filled her time with TK and fell off a 6-foot ladder in April.

-“It was really stressful,” Youl said.
+“It was really stressful,” Youel said.
 “We were at like 248 kids before COVID.”

-Youl’s programs are making their way toward a rebound, with an enrollment of 146, according to Youl.
+Youel’s programs are making their way toward a rebound, with an enrollment of 146, according to Youel.

-“Their main thing is ‘We need something for our kids in this community.’ there’s not really a lot,” Youl said.
+“Their main thing is ‘We need something for our kids in this community.’ there’s not really a lot,” Youel said.
 “We have this big facility, why not utilize it more?”

 Get local news delivered to your inbox!